 1 Verdant Catacombs

 If you could get this deck back in the day at its MSRP, you already had made an incredible investment.
-Alas, I sold my four Verdant Catacombs back when they were worth about $15-20 (so I technically still profited from the deck.)
+Alas, I sold my four Verdant Catacombs back when they were worth about $15-20.
+Yeah, I technically still profited from the deck.
 That was back in 2011.
-There was no Modern yet.
+Modern hadn't quite been announced yet.
 Oops.

 But wait, there’s a lot more in here that is pure value.

-4 Distress – The SECOND of two Magic 2012 Core Set cards in the deck.
+The SECOND of two Magic 2012 Core Set cards in the deck, Distress actually saw a fair amount of play at that time.
 Double black sounds like a bit much for a discard card, but it can discard any of your opponent’s non-land cards.
-There are situations you may want to board these in, perhaps against combo decks, but ordinarily you won’t.
-Still, not a bad card, but I still prefer the original Kamigawa/Tenth Edition artwork.
+There are situations you may want to board these in, perhaps against combo decks.
+It's a useful card.
+I still prefer the original Kamigawa/Tenth Edition artwork.
 The new one’s too creepy for me.
-Still, with no Duress or Inquisition of Kozilek in sight past October, it’s not a terrible option.
+With no Duress or Inquisition of Kozilek in sight past October 2011, it wasn't a terrible option.

-4 Skinrender – Far from being a bad card, it’s some decent removal with its ability to put 3 -1/-1 counters on target creature.
+Skinrender was actually a Standard-playable card back in 2011.
+It serves as decent removal with its ability to put 3 -1/-1 counters on target creature.
 It is mandatory, however.
 Still, 4 mana is certainly worth it, and he’s a 3/3 creature.
 But he is a Zombie, and not a Vampire.
 He’s not a bad card.
-Certainly hold onto your playset, but he’s far better in a Zombie deck (Call of the Grave, anyone?)
+Certainly hold onto your playset, but he’s far better in a Zombie deck.

-Overall, this was a fantastic value for the money.
+Overall, this deck was a fantastic value for the money.
 As far as “Bang for Your Buck” was concerned, you would have probably get about $60 market value per deck, at a typical cost of $25-$35 a deck, even back in 2011.
 It was a no-brainer buy.
 They’re obviously very rare now.
-If you happen to find any hanging around for less than $50, they’re easily worth the buy.
-But you’d be lucky to find them for under $100.